tamusjroyce/nodejs_directory_structure/README.md

 * Setup a subfolder with a variety of folderLayout templates and examples similar to existing folder layout standards
 * Link node_module subfolders into project path (thus removing the need for bower or requirement of webpack) ** Support folder sync fallback if filesystem linking is not possible - using Atom's cross-platform FileSystem Watcher.
+* Support globalDependencies (de-clutter scripts...though inline scripts like above can be quite helpful)

 ## Summery